plasma-group/pigi/packages/docs/src/spec/src/02-contracts/transaction-based-predicate.rst

 Parameters
 ^^^^^^^^^^
 1. ``_deprecatedExit`` - ``Checkpoint``: the deprecated checkpoint being exited.
 2. ``_transaction`` - ``Transaction``: The transaction which deprecates the exit.
-Follows the standard format as outlined in the transaction generation page in Secion #03.
+Follows the standard format as outlined in the transaction generation page in Section #03.
 3. ``_witness`` - ``bytes``: Additional witness data which authenticates the transaction validity, e.g. a signature.
 Defined on a per-predicate basis.
 4. ``_postState`` - ``StateUpdate``: the output of the transaction to be verified.